sts10/tidy/readme.markdown

 ## Language limitations

-As a native English speaker, I wrote this with lists of English (American) words in mind.
+As a native English speaker, I wrote this with lists of English (US) words in mind.
 Unfortunately, I haven't test it with other languages.
-That said, if you have ideas for how to make it useful in more languages, please open an Issue.
+That said, if you have ideas for how to make it useful in more languages, please open an Issue or submit a Pull Request.

 ## Where can I find some large word lists?